Eschatologue/CM_wiki/docs/class/paladin/oathbreaker.md

 ### Level 20: Dread Lord

 Your connection to the unholy grants you a shroud of gloom.
 As a **:rsc-b: Bonus Action**{ .rsc }, you can surround yourself in gloom in a 30-foot Emanation.
 This Emanation lasts for 10 minutes.
 Bright light in this area becomes dim light.
 Whenever a creature hits another creature with a weapon attack while it is within this Emanation, you can choose to have that creature deal half damage.
-Once you use this feature, you cannot use it again until you finish a Long Rest, or you expend a level 5 spell slot to use it again.
+Once you use this feature, you cannot use it again until you finish a **:rest-long: Long Rest**, or you expend a level 5 spell slot to use it again.

 --8<-- "includes/snippets/spells2/lv0-5.md"